basiqio/basiq-connect-control/README.md

 ### Authentication

 Basiq Connect Control requires authentication.
-Authentication is done by providing either (1) connect link, or (2) both access token and user id of applicant.
+Authentication is done by providing either (1) ID part of Basiq Connect link, or (2) both access token and user id of applicant.
 Connect link can be obtained from [Basiq Dashboard](https://dashboard.basiq.io/); authentication token and user id can be obtained from [BasiqAPI](https://api.basiq.io/reference).
+If you provide ID part of Basiq Connect link you will have to go through sms verification.

 ### Where to call `BasiqConnect`?